 Shares of closed-end investment companies such as ours frequently trade at a discount to their net asset value.
 This risk is separate and distinct from the risk that our net asset value per share may decline.
 We cannot predict whether our common stock will trade above, at or below net asset value.
 The offering price per share of our common stock, less any underwriting commissions or discounts, will not be less than the net asset value per share of our common stock at the time of the offering, except (i) with the requisite approval of our common stockholders or (ii) under such other circumstances as the Securities and Exchange Commission may permit.
 We did not seek stockholder authorization to issue common stock at a price below net asset value per share at our 2017 Annual Meeting of Stockholders, but we may seek such authorization at future Annual Meetings or Special Meetings of Stockholders.
-Sales of common stock at price below net asset value per share and may reduce our market price per share.
+Sales of common stock at prices below net asset value per share dilute the interests of existing stockholders, have the effect of reducing our net asset value per share and may reduce our market price per share.
 See "Sales of Common Stock Below Net Asset Value" in this prospectus.